sergmain/metaheuristic-docs/index.md

     ```
     mvnw clean install -f pom.xml -Dmaven.test.skip=true
     ```

+1. Change dir to /mh-root/metaheuristic-assets/examples/simple-metrics and run scripts:
+    ```
+    curl-upload-simple-metrics-to-atlas
+    ```

 1. Change dir to /mh-root and run command:
     ```
     java -Dspring.profiles.active=quickstart,launchpad,station -jar metaheuristic/apps/metaheuristic/target/metaheuristic.jar --mh.station.default-launchpad-yaml-file=metaheuristic/docs-dev/cfg/default-cfg/launchpad.yaml --mh.station.default-env-yaml-file=metaheuristic/docs-dev/cfg/default-cfg/env.yaml
     ```

+1. Now you can find our experiment data at http://localhost:8080/launchpad/atlas/atlas-experiments login - q, password - 123

+1. Press 'Details' for experiment info (there should be only one record in atlas)

+1. Press 'Info' button and on the next page 'Info' button at the bottom of page.

+1. Select 2 axes, (i.e. RNN and batches) and press 'Draw plot'

 ##### Quick start with running the actual tasks